River Idle: Building of Great North Railway

-When the Great Northern Railway was constructed, a new cut for the river was made at Bawtry due to there being a large bend just above the wharf at Bawtry.
-But the new channel to the wharf soon silted up.
+The Great Northern Railway route from Retford to Doncaster passed through Bawtry railway station, which opened in 1849.
+When it was being constructed, a new cut for the river was made at Bawtry due to there being a large bend just above the wharf at Bawtry, but the new channel to the wharf soon silted up.
 The railway severely impacted the already dwindling commercial traffic on the river.

 Historic descriptions

-Daniel Defoe visited the Idle in the early 18th century and described it as full and quick, though not rapid and unsafe...with a deep channel, which carries hoys, lighters, barges or flat-bottom'd vessels.
-He described the port of Bawtry as famous all over the south part of the West Riding of Yorkshire, for it is the place wither all their heavy goods are carried.
+Daniel Defoe visited the Idle in the early 18th century and described it as full and quick, though not rapid and unsafe...with a deep channel, which carries hoys, lighters, barges or flat-bottomed vessels.
+He described the port of Bawtry as the centre of all the exportation of this part of the country, especially for heavy goods.
 Traffic included lead from Derbyshire, brought to Bawtry by pack horse, Swedish iron bound for Sheffield, cutlery from Sheffield, iron products from furnaces in Nottinghamshire and Derbyshire, together with coal and timber.

+Milling

+Near to Retford the river has historically provided power to at least three watermills, at Gamston, Ordsall and Bolham.
+The furthest upstream was Gamston Mill.
+At the time of the Domesday Book in 1086, Gamston had two mills, valued at 40 shillings (£2), and may also have had two walk mills or fulling mills.
+Later, the single mill served a variety of purposes, as it was a spinning mill between 1784 and 1805, but is also known to have had a pair of stones in 1789, which would have been used to grind corn, and was probably producing candlewick fabric in 1797.
+By 1820 it has become a corn mill, while it was involved in the production of paper between 1836 and 1840.
+It then reverted to a corn mill, as three pairs of French stones, a pair of grey stones, and a flour machine were recorded when the building was being demolished in 1850.
+Subsequently, the site was known as Mill Farm.
+The mill was rebuilt around the 1800s, as papers of the Dukes of Newcastle record a payment towards the cost of building Gamston Mill under an agreement made by Henry Pelham-Clinton, 2nd Duke of Newcastle.
+He died in 1794, although the papers relate to the period from 1807 to 1811.